How does HTTPS work

 This is because the symmetric encryption algorithm usually uses bit operations, and the asymmetric encryption is mainly the calculation of some large number multiplications in RSA, so the efficiency of asymmetric encryption is very low, which will seriously affect the transmission speed and make the user experience very poor.
 And the master secret we generated in the handshake phase is secure enough, so we can use symmetric encryption in the transfer phase.

 If you find my content helpful, please consider subscribing.
-I send a weekly newsletter every Sunday with the latest web development updates.
 Thanks for your support!

 or to participate.